JulissaDantes/contracts-playground/README.md

 - [ ] cross chain bridge demo tutorial
 - [ ] Make the cryptomyriad deploy an upgradeable system that upgrades all instances with a beacon proxy
 - [ ] Rust project TBD
+- [ ] A contribution to slither to better check the actual risk of a reentrancy attack, currently alerts if there is the risk ignoring things like a reentrancy guard.
 - [ ] Timelock based withdrawls that alert the user it approved a withdrawl
 - [X] Benchmark gas usage in normal erc721 functions and erc721a